OVNI-modding/kcd_optimized_graphic_presets/optimized_graphic_presets/README.md

 **Q: How to re-enable rim light ?**
 Edit user.cfg and add r_DeferredShading3PL=2 at the end.

-**Q: How to re-enable wind on grass animation ?**
-Edit user.cfg and add e_MergedMeshesUseSpines=1 at the end.

 **Q: How to disable native fullscreen auto-switch ?**
 Edit user.cfg and delete the line : bind d "r_fullscreen 1", then restart the game.